Introduction#

 Extraction: The segmentation masks are applied to extract single-cell images for all cells in the input images.
 Images of individual cells are rescaled to [0, 1] per channel.

-Featurization: The image-based phenotype of each individual cell in the extracted single-cell dataset is classified using the specified classification method.
-Multiple classification runs can be performed on the same dataset using different classification methods.
+Featurization: The image-based phenotype of each individual cell in the extracted single-cell dataset is featurized using the specified featurization method.
+Multiple featurization runs can be performed on the same dataset using different methods.

 Selection: Cutting instructions for the isolation of selected individual cells by laser microdissection are generated.
 The cutting shapes are written to an